-CHEM 1315 GENERAL CHEMISTRY I The first semester of study for students with a degree plan that requires algebrabased, in-depth knowledge of chemistry.
-This course is the entry point for students who will major in Chemistry or Medical Science; for all students meeting general chemistry requirements for entrance into programs of advanced healthcare degrees and Chemistry minors. nomenclature, atomic and molecular structure, stoichiometry, bonding, states of matter, thermochemistry, acids and bases, and gas laws; with laboratory (4hr/wk) (Prerequisite:one year of high school chemistry) Corequisite:MATH 1513, MATH 1543 or ACT Math score of 21 or better
+The first semester of study for students with a degree plan that requires algebra-based, in-depth knowledge of chemistry.
+This course is the entry point for students who will major in Chemistry or Medical Science; for all students meeting general chemistry requirements for entrance into programs of advanced healthcare degrees and Chemistry minors.
+It includes nomenclature, atomic and molecular structure, stoichiometry, bonding, states of matter, thermochemistry, acids and bases, and gas laws; with laboratory (4hr/wk).

-CHEM 1415 GENERAL CHEMISTRY II The second semester of study for students with a degree plan that requires algebra-based, in-depth of knowledge of chemistry.
-It is a continuation of CHEM 1315 with emphasis on kinetics. eauilibrium. thermodynamics, electrochemistry, qualitative analysis, organic chemistry, biochemistry, and nuclear chemistry; with laboratory (4hr/wk) This course satisfies the prerequiste for CHEM 3053/3062 and CHEM 3425.
-Prerequisite: CHEM 1315 with a grade of C or better)
+CHEM 1415 #General Chemistry II

+The second semester of study for students with a degree plan that requires algebra-based, in-depth of knowledge of chemistry.
+It is a continuation of CHEM 1315 with emphasis on kinetics, equilibrium, thermodynamics, electrochemistry, qualitative analysis, organic chemistry, biochemistry, and nuclear chemistry; with laboratory (4hr/wk).